 - Inundated with invitations?
 Learn to say “no” and don’t feel guilty about this.
 If you and the person you’re caring for become exhausted, it takes all the joy out of the season.
 Establish a holiday calendar and then stick to it.

-- Do you love eggnog, wassail and other specialty holiday drinks?
+- Do you love eggnog, wassail, and other special holiday drinks?
 Enjoy, but don’t overindulge yourself.
 Remember, because alcohol is a depressant and may heighten bad feelings.
 Nobody needs those holiday blues.